 Drive success in your performance management strategy by harnessing the power of performance management software.
-Break down silos across your organization and gain crystal-clear visibility into metrics including learning and development records, performance management data, and even employee engagement.
+Break down silos across your organisation and gain crystal-clear visibility into metrics including learning and development records, performance management data, and even employee engagement.

 Brandon Hall, an analyst for Totara says, “Totara Perform is a performance management system with adaptability and productivity at its core.
-Organizations can create evidence-based performance reviews, get an objective view of employee performance and quickly identify and close skills gaps to ensure they remain competitive.”
+Organisations can create evidence-based performance reviews, get an objective view of employee performance and quickly identify and close skills gaps to ensure they remain competitive.”

 Don’t let a widening skills gap between your employees’ potential and their performance derail your organisation’s goals.
 By proactively identifying and rectifying the issues that contribute to poor performance on the job, you will empower your organisation’s most important asset, its people, to reach new heights.
 Make skills development a critical component of your organisation’s strategic plan, and reap the rewards of a highly motivated and highly engaged workforce that is as committed to your success as you are to theirs.